Disclosing and/or filing a complaint

 What is a disclosure?

-All survivors are entitled to Support, Resources, and Accommodations (S/R/A), whether or not they decide to file an official complaint.
+All survivors are entitled to support and resources whether or not they decide to file an official complaint.

 What is a complaint?